hectorv117/What-are-my-chances/README.md

 # What-are-my-chances (UT Austin External Transfer)

-## Predict your chances of beind admitted as an external transfer
+## Predict your chances of being admitted as an external transfer

 ### How it works